GURPS: Precursors

-GURPS history
+Development and publication

-The immediate mechanical antecedents of GURPS were Steve Jackson's microgames Melee and Wizard, both published by Metagaming Concepts, which eventually combined them along with another Jackson game, In the Labyrinth, to form The Fantasy Trip (TFT), an early role-playing game.
+The precursors of GURPS were Steve Jackson's microgames Melee and Wizard, both published by Metagaming Concepts, which eventually combined them along with another Jackson game, In the Labyrinth, to form The Fantasy Trip (TFT), an early role-playing game.
 Several of the core concepts of GURPS first appeared in TFT, including the inclusion of Strength, Dexterity and Intelligence as the core abilities scores of each character.

 By April 1984, the core rules for GURPS (at that point referred to as the "Great Unnamed Universal Role-Playing System") was being playtested in preparation for a GURPS question-and-answer seminar at Origins 1984 in Dallas.
 The combat system for GURPS was published in 1985 as Man to Man: Fantasy Combat from GURPS to meet the deadline for Origins 1985 and was followed up later that year by the adventure supplement Orcslayer.

 The Basic GURPS set was published in 1986 and 1987 and included two booklets, one for developing characters and one for Adventuring.

 In 1990 GURPS intersected part of the hacker subculture when the company's Austin, Texas, offices were raided by the Secret Service.
 The target was the author of GURPS Cyberpunk in relation to E911 Emergency Response system documents stolen from Bell South.
 The incident was a direct contributor to the founding of the Electronic Frontier Foundation.
 A common misconception holds that this raid was part of Operation Sundevil and carried out by the FBI.
 Operation: Sundevil was in action at the same time, but it was completely separate.
 See Steve Jackson Games, Inc. v.
 United States Secret Service.

 The 1995 supplement GURPS Illuminati University introduced Agatha Heterodyne, the character who would go on to star in the popular comic series Girl Genius in 2001.

 A free PDF version of the GURPS rules was released in 1998 as GURPS Lite.
 This limited ruleset was also included with various books such as GURPS Discworld and Transhuman Space.

-Steve Jackson Games released GURPS Fourth Edition at the first day of Gen Con on August 19, 2004.
+Steve Jackson Games released GURPS Fourth Edition at Gen Con on August 19, 2004.
 It promised to simplify and streamline most areas of play and character creation.
 The changes include modification of the attribute point adjustments, an edited and rationalized skill list, clarification of the differences between abilities from experience and from inborn talent, more detailed language rules, and revised technology levels.
 Designed by Sean Punch, the Fourth Edition is sold as two full-color hardcover books as well as in the PDF format.